DuckyCrayfish/hourglass/README.md

 	accelerateWeather = true

 [sleep]
     #Enables or disables the sleep feature of this mod.
 Enabling this setting will modify the vanilla
     #sleep functionality and may conflict with other sleep mods.
-If disabled, the remaining settings
+If disabled, the settings in the
-	#in this section will not apply.
+    #messages section and the remaining settings in this section will not apply.
 	enableSleepFeature = true

 	#The minimum speed at which time passes when only 1 player is sleeping in a full server.